KimMatt/RLbook2020-exercises/Ch_5_Monte_Carlo/exercises.md

 method.
 Suppose that instead an every-visit MC method was used on the same problem.
 Would the variance of the estimator still be infinite?
 Why or why not?*

-Yes, the estimator would still be infinite because the expected square
+Yes, the estimator would still be infinite because for this problem and we can use the same expected values for variance as demonstrated in the text.
+This is because the importance-sampling ratio values are based on a state's subsequent state-action trajectory.
+The probability of a specific return value is equivalent to the chance at any given non terminal state that the following episode is of length k.
+We use the same formulation because the chance of a path following a non terminal state being length k is identical to the chance of a length k episode.
+The policy ratio is the same as a length k episode's policy value since it's based on the subsequent state-action trajectory.

 ## Exercise 5.9
 *Modify the algorithm for first-visit MC policy evaluation (Section 5.1) to